 - A. Judges will first assess the overall intensity of the attribute category (fragrance, aroma, etc.).
 They may place a tick anywhere along the intensity scale, even between integer numbers.
 If the intensity changes over time, judges may add a second mark and show the direction of change with an arrow above the scale.
-Then they will mark the specified number of "check-all-thatapply" (CATA) descriptors for the category by ticking the relevant CATA boxes.
+Then they will mark the relevant or the specified number of "check-all-that-apply" (CATA) boxes.
+For "Fragrance/Aroma", "Flavor", and "Aftertaste", the judges will mark the dominant descriptors.
+As the purpose of a descriptive assessment is to differentiate between coffees, it is recommended to check no more than five CATA boxes in these categories.
 Following that, the judges may also add other descriptors.
 This may be necessary if the judges would like to identify a very precise descriptor or when there is a clear note that does not belong to any category. - B. Fragrance of the dry grounds is assessed, and its overall intensity rated.
 The characteristics found in fragrance are marked in the corresponding CATA section.
 The affective score of Fragrance is also marked at this point. - C. After infusing with water, judges will assess the aroma of the crust and leave it unbroken for at least 4 minutes.
 Judges will again assess the aroma while the crust is broken, rating its overall intensity, and marking any additional characteristics found in the CATA section or adding any required additional descriptors. - D. Flavor, Aftertaste, Acidity, Sweetness, and Mouthfeel: when the sample has cooled to 70°C (160°F), the sensory descriptive evaluation of the coffee should begin by assessing the brew in the mouth.
 A spoonful of brew from each cup is slurped into the mouth in such a way to cover as much area as possible, especially the tongue and upper palate.
 Judges assess each section, working their way down the descriptive assessment form.